Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Dataset

 \subsection{Lead and Lag Analysis}

-We examine how different types of engagement signals on \github repositories evolve over time to determine whether early engagement patterns can predict long-term repository popularity and activity.
+To investigate whether early engagement patterns can predict long-term repository impact on \github, we examine how different types of engagement signals on repositories evolve over time.
 Our analysis tracks cumulative counts of pushes, stars, and forks at days 30, 100, 365, and 5 years.

-\\ \textbf{Channel Dynamics.} \autoref{fig:github-arrival} (left) shows the first arrival time of events after the first push across repositories.
+\textbf{Channel Dynamics.} \autoref{fig:combined_analysis} (3) shows the first arrival time of events after the first push across repositories.
 The median repository receives its first star within approximately 10–30 days, whereas the first fork typically occurs after 100–200 days.
 By the 90th percentile, stars appear within a few hundred days, while forks may take several years.
-This temporal gap indicates that community engagement generally begins with a star and only later escalates to a fork. \autoref{fig:github-arrival} (right) shows engagement signal distributions across channels and time horizons.
+This temporal gap indicates that community engagement generally begins with a star and only later escalates to a fork. \autoref{fig:github-arrival} shows engagement signal distributions across channels and time horizons.
 As time progresses from 30 days to 5 years (lighter to darker lines), all distributions shift right and widen, reflecting increasing heterogeneity in repository popularity and activity.
-Forks display the most rightward spread among the three, highlighting its role as a signal of sustained engagement akin to citations.
+Forks display the most rightward spread among the three, highlighting their role as a signal of sustained engagement akin to citations.
 Therefore, our benchmarks use forks as the target, and pushes and stars as early indicators.
 We leave the exploration of alternative choices of lead-lag pairs as future work.

-\textbf{Preditive Power.} \autoref{fig:github_hexbin} (left) shows their correlations with 5-year forks.
-Notably, early stars exhibit stronger correlation with long-term forks than early forks. \autoref{fig:github_hexbin} (right) visualizes the relationship between early activity and long-term forks via log-log hexbin plots, revealing a consistent positive association that sharpens over time.
+\textbf{Predictive Power.} \autoref{fig:combined_analysis} (4) shows their correlations with 5-year forks.
+Notably, early stars exhibit stronger correlation with long-term forks than early forks. \autoref{fig:github_hexbin} visualizes the relationship between early activity and long-term forks via log-log hexbin plots, revealing a consistent positive association that sharpens over time.
 Density patterns also show floor effects at low activity levels.
 These observations support early pushes and stars as practical early indicators of forks.